web-tools/Raw/README.md

 A CRUD package for Laravel.
 Using this you can create your entire c.r.u.d (Create Read Update Delete) interface in a matter of minutes

+More info available on the library website http://raw.adigheorghe.ro

 Installation
 =============